-A final criterion I discuss is perhaps the most complex despite its long-standing place in the literature: reliance on political partisanship which can come from identity and/or endorsements/cues.15 While early models of partisan identity presumed that it developed through socialization and not communicative processes, recent work has made clear that mass and interpersonal communications fundamentally alter the nature and strength of partisanship.
-Indeed, Iyengar et al. (2012) show how negative campaigns can heighten partisan identity and its extremity leading to affective polarization.
-Overall, the evidence is unequivocal: in terms of affect, Americans are polarized along party lines (Iyengar et al. 2012: 407).
+A final criterion I discuss is perhaps the most complex despite its long-standing place in the literature: reliance on political partisanship that can come from identity and/or endorsements/cues.15 While early models of partisan identity presumed that it developed through socialization and not communicative processes, recent work has made clear that mass and interpersonal communications fundamentally alter the nature and strength of partisanship.
+Indeed, Iyengar, Sood, & Lelkes (2012) show how negative campaigns can heighten partisan identity and its extremity, leading to affective polarization.
+Overall, the evidence is unequivocal: In terms of affect, Americans are polarized along party lines (Iyengar et al., 2012, p.
+407).